Viktoria Listunova: 2021

-2022
+2022–2025

 Listunova competed at the Doha World Cup in early March.
 She qualified to the vault and uneven bars finals in first place and was the second reserve for the balance beam final.
 During event finals Listunova placed third on vault behind Oksana Chusovitina and Csenge Bácskay and won gold on uneven bars.

 While in Doha it was announced that starting March 7 Russian and Belarusian athletes would be banned from taking part in FIG-sanctioned competitions.
+Throughout the remainder of 2022 through 2024 Listunova only competed domestically.

+Starting in 2025 the Artistic Gymnastics Federation of Russia began letting their athletes to apply for neutral status, allowing them to return to international competition.
+However, Listunova's application for neutral status was rejected.

+2026

+In May 2026, World Gymnastics officially ended the ban on Russian gymnasts, allowing Listunova to return to international competition.
+She was selected to make her comeback at the 2026 European Championships in Zagreb, Croatia alongside Angelina Melnikova, Liudmila Roshchina, Anna Kalmykova, and Elizaveta Us.
+However, a week before the start of the competition, the Croatian government denied visas for Listunova as well as Melnikova and Kalmykova, preventing them from competing.
+Days later, after the Russian Ministry of Foreign Affairs worked with the Croatian Gymnastics Union as well as European Gymnastics, Melnikova and Kalmykova were granted visas while Listunova's visa was still denied.